+The study of history at A level is looked upon favourably by both universities and employers.
+You will be offered the chance to present your opinions through a variety of mediums whether written or verbal.
 As more people choose joint or combined honour degrees at university, history becomes a viable option for anyone to study beyond traditional school life.
 The literacy skills required are transferable in virtually every other subject and the possibility of periods to study is endless.

-This is a two year course covering a breadth of both world and British history.
+This is a two year course covering a breadth of both World and British history.
 You will pursue a unit of in-depth study for one element of the course and then a breadth unit for the second unit.
 There will be a combination of both exams and coursework.
-The coursework element is an extended piece of writing of approximately 4000 words.
-The units covered will be: The Monarchy in Crisis 1603-1702, The Cold War 1945-91 and a coursework question on the British Empire.
+The coursework element is an extended piece of writing of approximately 4000 words on the Stuarts period as an 'age of revolution' (a wide choice of topics including religion, warfare, medicine, science etc).
+The exam units covered will be: The British Empire 1857-1947, The Cold War 1945-91.